 Did you start your business because you wanted to make a positive impact on the world?
-Have you ever formally defined that as part of your branding process?
+Have you ever formally defined that as part of your branding process or your Mission Statement?
 You may think your logo is your brand, but a logo is only one piece of that puzzle.
 Your brand is about the mission and values you communicate to your audience, the promises you deliver on and the perception of your business that your customers have created based on their experience with you.

 Over the next few months, I'll be taking you through the elements needed to build your brand as defined in the book Brandraising by Sarah Durham.
 (While this book was written for non-profits, the branding foundation that she outlines can also apply to the for-profit world and is one of the most precise ways I've seen brand building defined.)